messiahcarey/deer-river-app/PROJECT_STATUS.md

 # Deer River App - Project Status Report
-**Date:** September 18, 2025
+**Date:** January 15, 2025
-**Status:** ✅ FULLY OPERATIONAL
+**Status:** ✅ FULLY OPERATIONAL + INVOLVEMENT & LOYALTY MODEL V3 COMPLETE

 ## 🎯 Current State Summary

 The Deer River app is now **fully functional** with all original data restored from the AWS RDS PostgreSQL database.
-All three main pages (People, Maps, Factions) are working correctly with live data from the database.
+All core pages (People, Maps, Factions, Demographics) are working correctly with live data from the database.

+**NEW:** The **Involvement & Loyalty Model v3** has been successfully implemented and deployed, adding sophisticated social dynamics tracking and network visualization capabilities.

 ## 🗄️ Database Status